 - For instance: When you share some of the most bizarre and private things with your therapist and they don’t judge you for who you are, it’s a feeling like no other.

-Be yourself and if its weird its all right
+if its weird

 Another way out of this anxiety rabbit hole is to accept that you don’t need to be like everyone else and being weird is absolutely ok.
 You will have to acknowledge that the world needs you the way you are.
 The biggest mistake you will ever do to tackle your social anxiety is to try to be like everyone else.